Skip to main content

 3

-Step 3: Visualize your labeled job costs without Costory:
+Visualize your labeled job costs without Costory

 Use BigQuery’s INFORMATION_SCHEMA to analyze costs by label: